HUD

 Housing Equity Week in Review

-Here’s the latest news from housing law and equity, from the week of August 21-28, 2017: Economists from the Federal Reserve of San Francisco show the enduring negative effects of redlining on communities of color, via the New York Times.
-The Atlanta Black Star published a review of the impact and persisting health effects of…
+By Temple University Center for Public Health Law Research Here’s the latest news from housing law and equity, from the week of August 21-28, 2017: Economists from the Federal Reserve of San Francisco show the enduring negative effects of redlining on communities of color, via the New York Times.
+The Atlanta Black Star published a…

 • Read more: Housing Equity Week in Review